 Email sending reputation is an important and relevant term for email marketers.
 The success of your email campaign depends largely on many factors that can help you monitor and better understand your email sending reputation.

 Your sending reputation is driven by how your subscribers respond to your emails.
 Your sending reputation will aggravate if the messages you send produce a lot of spam reports, and potential messages in the future will be harder to land in the inbox.
-While your sending reputation would be higher with more engagement of recipients with your messages, and the chances of your messages to land in the inbox will be more likely.
+While your sending reputation would be higher with more engagement of recipients with your messages, the chances of your messages landing in the inbox will be more likely.

 Read More: How to Check Your Sending Reputation